 Weight loss is recommended for overweight patients and those who have gained weight recently.

-Drug therapy is often with a proton pump inhibitor; all appear equally effective.
-For example, adults can be given oral omeprazole 20 mg, lansoprazole 30 mg, pantoprazole 40 mg, or esomeprazole 40 mg 30 minutes before breakfast.
-In some cases (eg, only partial response to once-a-day dosing), proton pump inhibitors may be given twice daily.
+Drug therapy is often with a proton pump inhibitor; some are more potent than others, but all have been shown to be effective.
+For example, adults can be given oral omeprazole 20 mg, lansoprazole 30 mg, pantoprazole 40 mg, or esomeprazole 40 mg 30 minutes before a meal (eg, before breakfast, or for twice daily dosing, before breakfast and dinner).
+In some cases (eg, only partial response to once-a-day dosing), proton pump inhibitors may be given twice daily before meals.
 Infants and children may be given these drugs at an appropriate lower single daily dose (ie, omeprazole 20 mg in children > 3 years, 10 mg in children < 3 years; lansoprazole 15 mg in children ≤ 30 kg, 30 mg in children > 30 kg).
 These drugs may be continued long-term, but the dose should be adjusted to the minimum required to prevent symptoms, including intermittent or as-needed dosing.
 H2 blockers are also an effective treatment option for mildly symptomatic GERD.
+Potassium-competitive acid blockers (eg, vonoprazan) are an emerging therapy available in certain countries but not in the US.
 Promotility agents (eg, metoclopramide 10 mg orally 30 minutes before meals and at bedtime) are less effective but may be added to a proton pump inhibitor regimen.

 Antireflux surgery (usually fundoplication via laparoscopy) is done in patients with grades C and D esophagitis, large hiatal hernias, hemorrhage, stricture, ulcers, large amounts of symptomatic nonacid reflux, or who cannot tolerate drug therapy.
 Esophageal strictures are most often managed by repeated endoscopic dilation.

-Lower esophageal sphincter incompetence and transient relaxations allow gastric contents to reflux into the esophagus and sometimes into the larynx or lungs.
+Lower esophageal sphincter incompetence and transient relaxations allow gastric contents to reflux into the esophagus and rarely into the larynx or lungs.

-Complications include esophagitis, peptic esophageal ulcer, esophageal stricture, Barrett esophagus, and esophageal adenocarcinoma.
+Complications include esophagitis, esophageal stricture, Barrett esophagus, and esophageal adenocarcinoma.

 The main symptom in adults is heartburn, and infants present with vomiting, irritability, anorexia, and sometimes symptoms of chronic aspiration; at any age, chronic aspiration may cause cough, hoarseness, or wheezing.

-Diagnose clinically; do endoscopy in patients not responding to empiric treatment and 24-hour pH monitoring if endoscopy is normal in patients with typical symptoms.
+Diagnose clinically; do endoscopy in patients not responding to empiric treatment and consider advanced pH monitoring if endoscopy is normal in patients with typical symptoms.

 Treat with lifestyle changes (eg, head of bed elevation, weight loss, dietary trigger avoidance) and acid-suppressing therapy.